 Borrow Areas A, B, C, and D, immediately southwest of Borrow Area E, were originally investigated as part of the West Onslow Beach CSDR project, a portion of which was intended to be supplemental to the Surf City & North Topsail Beach CSDR project (.
 The West Onslow Beach CSDR Project reached PED Phase I in 2010, at which time Borrow Area A was evaluated for design level volumes.
 However, since that time the local authority has worked to procure the sand needed for beach nourishment from New Topsail Inlet and other inland sources allowing for utilization of these borrow areas as part of the Surf City & North Topsail Beach CSRM Project.
 A detailed analysis of Borrow Area A compatibility and volumes is included in the West Onslow Beach CSDR Geotechnical Appendix which is available upon request.
-Borrow Areas B, C, and D have only undergone a feasibility level investigation, and determining more accurate volumes would be required by means of 1,000 ft grid spacing subsurface investigation and compatibility analysis.
-During PED Phase II of the Surf City & North Topsail Beach CSRM project, it was discovered that a small outcrop of hardbottom (sandstone) was identified by Dr. Cleary.
-This was validated using available core logs which denoted the presence of rock fragments in the field classification.
+Borrow Areas B, C, and D have only undergone a feasibility level investigation, and determining more accurate volumes would be required by means of 1,000 feet grid spacing subsurface investigation and compatibility analysis.

 Figure 35.
-Borrow Area A dredge cut boxes and available volumes within and beyond the territorial seas limit (3 nautical mile line).
+Borrow Area A dredge cut boxes and available volumes within and beyond the territorial sea limit (3 nautical mile line).